tazama-lf/docs/Product/Archive/Architecture/Security.md

 - [Service Accounts Tokens](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#service-account-tokens)
      are also available for authentication.
 Their primary intended use is to allow workloads running in the cluster to authenticate to the API server, however they can also be used for user authentication.

 ***Tazama recommends using KeyCloak for IAM / API Authentication.
-KeyCloak is already part of the Tazama platform***
+KeyCloak is already part of the Tazama system***

 If you want to use alternatives to Keyclock then the recommended approach for larger or production clusters, is to use an external authentication method: